 Each application will be considered on its own merit, although we cannot guarantee every applicant an offer.

-Full information can be found on our International Students webpage.
+More information on English language requirements can be found on our FAQs page.

-We select applicants according to potential and current ability in the following areas:
+When reviewing an application and during an interview, we are looking for applicants to demonstrate their potential and current ability in the following areas:

 - The potential to benefit from the course

 A final outcome decision will be sent to applicants within 5 working days following an interview.

 How to Apply